 This week sees our regular feature, in association with Dogs Trust, Ballymena, highlight two of the adorable dogs currently in its care who are looking for their ‘forever homes’.

-Members of the local dog-loving public can book a slot to visit the centre on one of our Information Days, held every Sunday between 12-4pm.
-Visitors will be able to meet our friendly staff, see the best of Dogs Trust Ballymena including our state-of-the-art kennels and – most importantly – see some of our gorgeous dogs spending time with their canine carers.
+Members of the local dog-loving public can book a slot to visit the Ballymena Rehoming centre on one of their Information Days, held every Sunday between 12-4pm.
+Visitors will be able to meet the friendly staff and see some of their gorgeous dogs spending time with their canine carers.

 Information Days will not have a rehoming focus and anyone who is interested in rehoming a dog from Dogs Trust Ballymena will be directed to the virtual rehoming process to begin their rehoming journey.
 To book an Information Day slot visit www.dogstrust.org.uk/ourcentres.

 *This month sees the launch of Dogs Trust Ireland’s poignant ‘End Puppy Farming’ campaign.

 The charity is urging the public to be the voice for the voiceless mums and pups in Ireland by signing their petition to create a different type of demand – a demand to eradicate puppy farming in Ireland.
 This year alone, Dogs Trust cared for 130 victims of illegal puppy farming.
 The dogs suffered from matted coats, caked in their own excrement, overgrown nails, dental disease, ear infections, skin infections and were described by the charity’s veterinary and behaviour teams as ‘terrified’ of human contact.
 So bad was the condition of the dogs’ coats, many had to be shaved upon arrival.